These docs are under active development.

 At build time, Trail's transformMermaid function finds code blocks with the language-mermaid class and replaces them with <div class="mermaid"> elements containing the raw diagram text.

-At page load, the Mermaid library (loaded from cdn.jsdelivr.net) initializes and renders all .mermaid elements.
-Before initialization, Trail saves each element's text content to a data-mermaid-src attribute so that diagrams can be re-rendered on theme toggle.
+At page load, the Mermaid library (loaded from cdn.jsdelivr.net) initialises and renders all .mermaid elements.
+Before initialisation, Trail saves each element's text content to a data-mermaid-src attribute so that diagrams can be re-rendered on theme toggle.